Chapter Two – Back in Black

 Her mind skipped and hopped over how she got here dismissing it over greater more pressing concerns, like the mission and those kneeling in front of her.
 The memories and emotions from that day thirty-some years ago still fresh in her mind along with the many more recent ones causing her to pause and reflect resulting in a layer of emotional awareness that befuddled her—another layer spread anew; time echoed and unfixed; each iteration generic and novel; abstracts unfolded concurrently in real time.

 And here she was.

-Circumstance led her here.
-Not skill, nor courage, nor affection.
+Circumstance led her here not skill, nor courage or affection.
 Not for these people sitting in front of her.
 She tried to grab at small sentiments that fired in her now blackened heart.
 Remnants lingered from the merge of memories past and present.
-Alas, the coals were cold.
-She had no desire to rekindle that flame if it ever indeed fired full.
-Childhood friendships and lovers were often times best left in the past between the panacea of pages in words and memories and illustrations—anecdotes never fully formed; dissolved like smoke.
-Nostalgia proved impractical and served no real purpose in her experience.
-Not in this world.
+Alas, the coals were cold—she had no desire to rekindle that flame if it ever indeed fired full.
+Childhood friendships and lovers were often times best left in the past between the panacea of pages in words and memories and illustrations—anecdotes never fully formed dissolved like smoke as she dismissed them casually.
+Nostalgia proved impractical and served no real purpose in her experience—not in this world.
 There was nothing to do but die again and watch the world decompose in rot around her.